Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 What are good work habits?

-“Good work habits” is a phrase used to describe the actions you take every day to support your performance at work, both in and outside of working hours.
-But many “work habits” aren’t actually habits at all, they’re routines.
+“Good work habits” is a phrase used to describe the actions you take every day to support your work performance, both in and outside of working hours.
+But many “work habits” aren’t actually habits at all; they’re routines.

 This distinction may seem trivial, but it’s the key to success in establishing good work habits.
 Because while the word “habit” elicits images of effortlessness, in reality, behavior change often requires a great deal of effort.